 Someone who thinks credit scores are assigned at birth is most likely unaware that a good credit score can help him secure better deals on rents and utilities.

 Your credit score is a 3 digit number that ranges from a low of 300 to a perfect credit score in the 850-900 range.

-Here are a range of scores and their import:
+Here are a range of scores and their rating:

 Come what may, you don’t want your credit score to go below 650 which is considered FAIR.